adparlor/really-confy/README.md

 This file is entirely optional.
 Since this file is intended as a way of specifying local overrides, it should not be added into your git repo.
-Confy will raise an error if it detects this file in git.
+ReallyConfy will raise an error if it detects this file in git.

 Example: